Srihari3435/Water-QA-Using-Arduino/README.md

 # Code Explanation
 setup(): Initializes the sensors and LCD display.
-Also sets up the serial communication. loop(): Continuously reads the sensor values, calculates the corresponding water quality metrics, and displays the results.
+Also sets up the serial communication.

+loop(): Continuously reads the sensor values, calculates the corresponding water quality metrics, and displays the results.

 Sensor Functions: Each sensor has a dedicated function for reading and converting raw data into meaningful values.
-For more details, refer to the comments within the water_quality.ino file.

 # Troubleshooting
 Inaccurate Readings: Ensure sensors are calibrated correctly.
 Double-check all wiring connections.

 LCD Display Issues: Verify the wiring and contrast adjustment on the LCD.
 Ensure the LCD library is installed and correctly referenced in the code.

 No Serial Output: Make sure the correct COM port is selected in the Arduino IDE

 Contact